harshit-raj15/x86-Performance-Analysis/README.md

 Once the project is set up and the binary is compiled, you can run the analysis scripts.

-1. Make the simulation scripts executable:
+*  Make the simulation scripts executable:
     ```bash
     chmod +x core_scaling.sh
     chmod +x cache_size_scaling.sh
     chmod +x cache_associativity_scaling.sh
+    chmod +x run_all.sh
     ```

+### Option 1: Run Manually

-2. Run the scaling experiments **one after another**.
+*  Run the scaling experiments **one after another**.
 This is critical to prevent them from overwriting each other's output files.
     ```bash
     # Run the script to get core scaling result
     ./core_scaling.sh